holasoftware/djangotemplateenginejs/README.md

 # Django Template Engine in Javascript
 This is a port of django templates to javascript.

-120 unit tests.
+123 unit tests.

 Advantages of using django js template engine:
 - You can continue using django templates in the frontend.
 No need to learn or to use another template engine.
 - Convert more easily your django applications to AJAX and reuse all your current django templates.
-This template engine makes the transition to AJAX smoother.
-- Less overload in the backend because the server is not rendering the django templates
+- Less overload in the backend because the server is not doing the work of rendering the templates.

 Demo: https://holasoftware.github.io/djangotemplateenginejs/

 ## Version
-0.2
+0.3

 ## Getting started
 Include the javascript file: